MThicklin/mthicklin.github.io/_posts/2020-07-24-adhd-and-your-hosts-file.md

 <p><em>But K3ntucky, do you know how many websites there are?
 Hundreds, literally hundreds!
 How can I block them all?</em></p>

 <p>A lot of smart people on the internet have taken the time to curate HOSTS lists for others to use.
-I personally like the list made by a gentleman named <a rel="noreferrer noopener" href="https://github.com/StevenBlack/hosts" target="_blank">Steven Black.</a>  He creates huge HOSTS files, ranging from 57,294 to 82,879 unique domains, and splits them into 15 variations to focus on your particular need.
+I personally like the list made by a gentleman named <a href="https://github.com/StevenBlack/hosts" target="_blank">Steven Black.</a>  He creates huge HOSTS files, ranging from 57,294 to 82,879 unique domains, and splits them into 15 variations to focus on your particular need.
 Find a curated list of sites, add them to your HOSTS files and then add your specific sites disruptive to your productivity and you've created a system to protect yourself.
 You've denied the battle and by default won.
 It's not perfect, as you can always go in and unblock it.
 But it's a way forward.</p>

 <p>Now that we know how to edit the HOSTS file manually, I can let you in on a program I found.
-Another gentleman named <a rel="noreferrer noopener" href="https://github.com/scottlerch/HostsFileEditor" target="_blank">Scott Lerch</a> created a program that makes editing the HOSTS file really easy.
+Another gentleman named <a href="https://github.com/scottlerch/HostsFileEditor" target="_blank">Scott Lerch</a> created a program that makes editing the HOSTS file really easy.
 It's called Hosts File Editor and it's hosted on his github page. </p>

 <p><em>What the heck, K3ntucky, you made me read all that mess before you talking about the program that handles all that nerd crap?</em></p>